PMassicotte/coastlooc_data_paper/README.md

     - [renv](#renv)
     - [Docker and VSCode devcontainer](#docker-and-vscode-devcontainer)

-The COSTLOOC oceanic expeditions took place in 1997 and 1998.
+The COASTLOOC oceanic expeditions took place in 1997 and 1998.
 This project (a data paper) aims at presenting an overview of the collected data.
 A lot of data are about radiometric quantities and nutrients collected at the surface of the water column.

 <https://pmassicotte.github.io/coastlooc_data_paper/>